If you are connected to the digital world, you might have heard about the term “Influencer.” So, who are influencers actually?

 - Marketing Tools Reviews

-Types of influencers by niche
+8 types of social media influencers by niche

 The industry of influencers is growing at the speed of light.
 Since we have talked about the types of influencers based on the number of followers, we will now talk about types of influencers based on niche.
 So what exactly is a niche?